 To me, if there is anything that mainstream-media journalists, particularly those in television and at newspapers that follow The New York Times’ lead, do not like to write about, it’s a fair and balanced “male” side to the gender story.
 Thus, not only feminists but also many in the media may now be completely resistant to even listening to another side to a gender issue.
 Take the issue of “gender violence.”
 In much of the media, especially at such pro-feminist outlets as The New York Times, it may be impossible to get anything close to a reasonably objective, on-going balanced discussion on the topic.
 Gender violence has for too long been defined at the mainstream media level as something men inflict on women.
 Few media people, and certainly few leading doctrinaire feminists, are inclined even to reflect on – let alone discuss – Rene Denfeld’s words: “Danger doesn’t stalk women more than it does men.
 Fear does.”
 (When feminists and the media try to protect women by constantly and falsely informing them they are at greater risk than men everywhere they go, they are, I believe, largely responsible for women’s fear.
 See comments by Slate.com’s Jack Shafer on the Washington Post’s latest violence-against-women alarmism.
 See also Stephen Baskerville’s follow-up.)

 One reason for the media’s disconnect with the male side to the gender story might be this: When my daughter was attending Michigan State University, she occasionally brought home a list of professions ranked by their starting salaries.
 In a list of at least 20 professions, the one with the lowest starting salary always was journalism.
 With that low salary, the field may not be attracting many heterosexual men, who normally feel considerable instant-success pressure.
-It may be attracting a higher-than-usual number of women who are well supported, and gay men.
+It may be attracting a higher-than-usual number of women who are well supported or anticipate being well supported, and gay men.
 Neither women nor gay men are likely to experience what heterosexual men experience, so neither group can connect well to the “typical” male reality.
 They may not even realize that a male side to the gender story exists. -Male Matters

 Perhaps a lot of media people are just too afraid to write or say anything the feminists might deem offensive.
 Perhaps they fear happening to them what happened to a friend of Don Feder, a former Boston Herald columnist, who wrote on December 15: